globalworming/serenity-kotlin-junit-screenplay-starter/README.md

 # Serenity JUnit Screenplay Starter project
 *no cucumbers were harmed during development*

-This is a minimalistic com.example using Serenity BDD with the screenplay patter but without Cucumber.
-It shows how actors with different abilities can work on different interfaces in isolation or in collaboration.
+This is a minimalistic example using Serenity BDD with the screenplay pattern but without Cucumber.

 ## Get the code